Updated: Mar 15

-I met with a guy at a hotel, which he paid for.
+I met with a guy I was dating at a hotel, which he paid for.
 When I didn’t have sex, he said that I should pay towards the room.

 The thing is, that evening before I turned him down, so much was going through my head: